What Does the Lord

 At salvation the Holy Spirit comes to live in us in order to enable us to become obedient to God, and, intimately united, become one spirit with us.
 This is by God’s grace, not our works, because we cannot be obedient to Him in our own strength: He has to do it for us and does so in response to our faith – in other words, if we don’t believe He is doing it, it won’t happen.

 ...imitate those who through faith and patience inherit the promises...
 And so, after he had patiently endured, he obtained the promise.

 So we have to maintain faith with patience, and endure until we inherit the promises.

 So then there remains a rest to the people of God.
 For he who has entered into his rest, he also has ceased from his own works, as God did from His.
 Therefore let us labour to enter into that rest…

 Come to Me, all you who labour and are heavy laden, and I will give you rest.

 These are the only two NT verses containing both words ‘labour’ and ‘rest’, and both verses can mean the same thing: it is only by labouring that we can enter the rest of Jesus; but what is this labour?
-It is most certainly not any kind of works we can do (which we must cease from according to Hebrews, quoted above): i.e. systems; programmes; strength of will; prayer; fasting; or copying what other people do or have done.
+It is most certainly not any kind of works we can do (from which we must cease according to Hebrews, quoted above): i.e. systems; programmes; strength of will; prayer; fasting; or copying what other people do or have done.
 This is what the seven sons of Sceva did (Acts 19:14–16) and the result was disaster!